 There's much talk about the development of downtown Riverside, of late.
 Several of the restaurants are closing shop due to the economy and class relations, but beyond that there's forever been a dead nightlife with only little slivers of success for the entrepeneurs who give it a go.
-I shalln't open up
+I shalln't open up all the cans of worms.

 If my slip is showing, it’s because I have an opinion and a practice related to queer survival in the public sphere through performance/art.
 While the struggle to get through is part of the journey, I also want what many queer artists and thinkers want – a place that feels like home, a place that shares more than scraps, and a place that is, in fact, glorious.
 That is no easy matter in mainstream America when it comes to the use of public space.
 Yet, I come from a town that took out a city street to extend the size of the local park as a response to how residents of all kinds wanted to use its geography; I have been spoiled with possibility.